 C-3 PROCEDURE

-Transfer 7 g of the material, accurately weighed, to a 500 ml beaker with the aid of 35 ml of water and mix.
+Transfer 7 g of the material accurately weighed to a 500 ml beaker with the aid of 35 ml of water and mix.
 Add 50 ml of alkaline cupric tartrate solution.
-Cover the beaker with a watch-glass and heat the mixture at such a rate that it comes to boil in approximately 4 minutes.
-Boil for exactly 2 minutes.
-At once add 100 ml of cold, recently boiled water and immediately collect the precipitated cuprous oxide in a tared gooch crucible which has been previously washed with hot water, alcohol and ether and dried at 105 °C for 30 minute.
+Cover the beaker with a watch-glass and heat the mixture at such a rate that it comes to boil in approximately 4 min.
+Boil for exactly 2 min.
+At once add 100 ml of cold recently boiled water and immediately collect the precipitated cuprous oxide in a tared Gooch crucible which has been previously washed with hot water, alcohol and ether and dried at 105 °C for 30 min.
 Thoroughly, wash the collected cuprous oxide on the filter with hot water, then with 10 ml of alcohol and finally with 10 ml of ether.
-Dry at 105 °C tor 30 minutes.
+Dry at 105 °C for 30 min.

 The material shall be taken to have satisfied the requirement in Table 1 if the weight of cuprous oxide does not exceed 50 mg.